Classification of Darboux transformations for operators of the form $\partial_x\partial_y +a \partial_x + b\partial_y

-Under the general case we understand the case where $k \neq 0$, that is, the operator does not possess a corresponding factorization.
-Otherwise, $\o{L}$ possesses a factorization of the form $\o{L}=(\partial_y +a)(\partial_x +b)$.
-In this case the corresponding Laplace transformation does not exist and, thus, we cannot follow the approach of Theorem~\ref{thm:main2} below.
-In this special case one can factor out a Wronkian type Darboux transformation, which was proved in~\cite{shem_2014_factorization_of_DT_for_factorizable}.
-This case is special in the sense that Darboux transformations for such operators have a number of additional interesting properties, while many usual facts which are true for a ``general'' Darboux transformation are not true for this one.
+Suppose now $\ker {M} \cap \ker {L} = \{0\}$.
+Here we exclude from consideration the case where ${L}$ possesses a factorization of the form ${L}=(\partial_y +a)(\partial_x +b)$.
+In this case the corresponding Laplace transformation does not exist.
+Instead we can still factor out a Wronskian type Darboux transformation, as it was shown in~\cite{shem_2014_factorization_of_DT_for_factorizable}.